Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows 29 active public transport stops in Cranbourne North - East, all of which are bus stops.
-These stops are served by seven different routes that together facilitate 2,609 weekly passenger trips.
-The accessibility of public transport is considered good, with residents on average being located 226 meters from the nearest stop.
+Cranbourne North - East has 29 active public transport stops, all of which are bus stops.
+These stops are served by 7 different routes that together facilitate 2,609 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents on average being located 226 meters from the nearest stop.

-On a daily basis, there are an average of 372 trips across all routes, which translates to approximately 89 weekly trips per individual stop.
+Across all routes, there is an average service frequency of 372 trips per day, which equates to approximately 89 weekly trips per individual stop.

 Frequently Asked Questions - Transport